 When a category is shared with a user or group, the assets within that category (i.e. sub-categories, dashboards, widgets) are automatically shared with that user or group.
 This is especially useful for cross-collaboration, eliminating the need to share each asset individually.

 By default, all assets within a category inherit the permission access of the category.
 For example, if you have a category "Sales" containing multiple sub-categories, dashboards, or widgets, and share this category with View permission, all subcategories and assets within the "Sales" category will automatically inherit the View permission.

 Note: The above will be the case unless explicitly stated otherwise.
 For example, if a dashboard within the "Sales" category was explicitly shared with Edit permission to a user or group, they will have Edit access to that specific dashboard, but only have View access to all other assets within the category.

 Setting Permission Levels for "Nodes" Within a Category

 Sub-categories within a category tree can be shared with different permission levels from the parent category.

 For example, a category "Sales" is shared with a user or group with View permission, but a sub-category within it, called "Regional Sales" was shared with Edit permission.
-The user or group will be able to see the entire category tree and have "view-only" access to any other sub-categories and assets within the category.
-But they will have Edit permission to the "Regional Sales" sub-category and be able to add new folders to it or modify the assets within it.
+The user or group will be able to see the entire category tree and have "view-only" access to any other subcategories and assets within the category.
+However, they will have Edit permission to the "Regional Sales" subcategory and will be able to add new folders to it or modify the assets within it.